satori-com/mzbench/doc/worker_howto.md

     <statement_name>(State, [<Param1>, [<Param2>, ...]]) ->
         {ReturnValue, NewState}.

 The function must have the same name as the statement it defines.
-It must take at least one parameter: the _worker_ internal state at the moment the statement is executed.
+It must take at least two parameters: the _worker_ internal state at the moment the statement is executed and _meta_ information proplist.
 The function can also accept any number of other parameters.
 They correspond to the parameters of the statement.

 The statement function must return a tuple of two values.
 The first one is the return value of statement.
 You must return `nil` if your statement have no return value.
 The second member of the tuple is the new _worker_ initial state after the statement execution.